Ultimate Guide to Kemper Profiling Amps

 Here's a video of our pal Rabea using a creative microphone solution to profile some Victory amps:

-Yes, as long as you have a power amp.
+Can I use a Kemper with a guitar cab? - Yes, as long as you have a power amp.
 This could mean getting one of the powered Kemper Profiling amps, or you could use an external power amp.

-This is because guitar cabinets are passive, and require external power to produce sound.
-Don’t try and plug an unpowered amp (or Kemper for that matter) into a cab, as it’s potentially dangerous!
+This is because guitar cabinets are passive and require external power to produce sound.
+Don't try and plug an unpowered amp (or Kemper for that matter) into a cab, as it's potentially dangerous!

-Any cabinet will do, but bear in mind that cabinets play a huge part in the sound.
+What's the best guitar cab for a Kemper? - Any cabinet will do, but bear in mind that cabinets play a huge part in the sound.
 You can easily switch off the Cabinet section of your profile in the Signal Chain control panel (see above), so the Kemper acts as a sort of isolated preamp.

 Or as mentioned above, an active FRFR cab is a really popular solution for modelling and profiling amps.
-Check out some popular options below:

-Yes indeed.
-On the Main Output section on the back panel, you’ve got 2 x XLR outputs and 2 x TS jack outputs.
+Can I run a Kemper straight into a desk or PA system? - Yes indeed.
+On the Main Output section on the back panel, you've got 2 x XLR outputs and 2 x TS jack outputs.

-You can either buy new profiles or download user-generated profiles on Kemper’s Rig Exchange.
-There’s literally 1000s to choose from – go nuts!
+How can I download extra Kemper profiles? - You can either buy new profiles or download user-generated profiles on Kemper's Rig Exchange.
+There's literally 1000s to choose from – go nuts!

 You might just be feeling even more excited about your Kemper purchase than you were before.
 Not only that – but hopefully you're feeling more informed too.